-The following limitations apply to the use of handheld electronic devices, photography, videotaping, or audio recording, unless an exception is expressly permitted by written judicial order or as permitted by local rule 1.39:
+The following limitations apply to the use of handheld electronic devices, photography, videotaping, or audio recording, unless an exception is expressly permitted by written judicial order or as permitted by local rule 1.42:

-- b.
+- a.
+Videotaping, photographing, or electronic recording by the media and/or the public is not permitted in any part of the courthouse, including but not limited to, lobby areas, halls, stairs, elevators, clerks' windows, or meeting rooms. - b.
 Video equipment, photography equipment, and electronic recording devices must be turned off while transporting them in any area of the court. - c.
 All audible electronic devices must be turned off when they are in the courtrooms. - d.
 Any photography of the interior of a courtroom through the glass door windows or from the doorway of a courtroom is prohibited, even if an exception is granted for courthouse areas outside the courtroom. - e.
 When audio and/or video recording is not permitted by a judicial officer, electronic recording devices may be taken into the courtroom only if they are turned off and remain inside an enclosed case. - f.
-Attorneys, parties, experts, and witnesses involved in a proceeding may use their electronic devices to perform court related functions (e.g. legal research) while in the courtroom.
+Attorneys, parties, experts, and witnesses involved in a proceeding may use their electronic devices to perform court related functions while in the courtroom.

-(Effective 1/1/19; renumbered & amended 7/1/19; renumbered & amended 1/1/20; renumbered 1/1/21; renumbered & amended 7/1/21; renumbered 1/5/22; renumbered 7/1/23; renumbered & amended 1/1/24; renumbered 4/1/25)
+(Effective 1/1/19; renumbered & amended 7/1/19; renumbered & amended 1/1/20; renumbered 1/1/21; renumbered & amended 7/1/21; renumbered 1/5/22; renumbered 7/1/23; renumbered & amended 1/1/24; renumbered & amended 7/1/24; renumbered 1/1/25; renumbered & amended 7/1/25)

-1.43 Prohibited Coverage
+1.44 Prohibited Coverage